 The IM proposal consists of a narrative, title and brief catalog-style description of the proposed major program, and a list of courses along with a timetable for taking the courses.
 In the narrative, a student should discuss:

 - How the IM will meet his/her academic and learning goals and outcomes.

 - How the student and mentors will assess whether the student’s academic and learning goals and outcomes have been accomplished.

 - How the chosen list of courses will adequately comprise the proposed IM.

 - How the chosen title is related to the course list and accurately reflects the course content of the IM.

 The IM title should succinctly and accurately reflect the curriculum content of the IM.
 If it is necessary to use the name of a major department/program in the title, written permission from the chair of the department is required.
 The catalog-style description is limited to 50 words.

 The minimum number of credits in an IM is 36.
 The typical IM will have a core of no less than 15 to 18 credits coming from one academic department/major in the College of Arts and Sciences, and at least half the credits of the major must be from CAS departments/majors.
 No more than half of the credits for an IM can be from a single existing major program of study.
 The IM requires the completion of a 3- to 6-credit integrative capstone project which should synthesize the disciplines represented in the IM and reflect the nature of the IM.

 Details about the Individualized Major, including curriculum requirements, selection of mentors, proposal outline, mentor form and other aspects related to the program, are available from the dean of the College of Arts and Sciences.

-*See Dr. Buchanan for necessary forms and a more detailed proposal outline.
+*See Dr. Dunn for necessary forms and a more detailed proposal outline.